 6. In the Event of an Incident

-- PhysioQ incorporates the newest technologies for secure computing and data storage.
+- Labfront incorporates the newest technologies for secure computing and data storage.
 However, data transmission over the internet and data storage can never be guaranteed 100% secure.
 As such, if a security breach should occur, we will do everything to inform you as soon as possible and minimize damage.
 A formal notice will contain the type of security breach the system was subject to and what measures have been taken to ensure minimal data breach.
-In addition, PhysioQ will inform all users of which actions to take to minimize any risk of inconvenience.
+In addition, Labfront will inform all users of which actions to take to minimize any risk of inconvenience.

 7. Last Updated

-PhysioQ strives to meet the highest standards for data security, and ensure that your data collection and storage is set up to comply with all relevant laws, regulations, and best practices such as ICH-GCP, HIPAA, FDA 21 CFR Part 11, GDPR, PIPEDA, PHIPA, ISO 27001, and ISO 9001.
-This document clarifies which measures have been taken in the design and production of PhysioQ - in relation to data collection, storage, backup, security, and regulations that must be complied with when handling sensitive health-related data.
+Labfront strives to meet the highest standards for data security, and ensure that your data collection and storage is set up to comply with all relevant laws, regulations, and best practices such as ICH-GCP, HIPAA, FDA 21 CFR Part 11, GDPR, PIPEDA, PHIPA, ISO 27001, and ISO 9001.
+This document clarifies which measures have been taken in the design and production of Labfront - in relation to data collection, storage, backup, security, and regulations that must be complied with when handling sensitive health-related data.